 If you’ve read my “astro-bio,” you know all about Stephanie’s Telescope.
 If you haven’t, well, to make a long story short, What got me started on the astronomy road way back in 1963 was a classmate’s show-and-tell presentation of her brand-new and wonderful, A.C.
 Gilbert reflector.

 Never heard of A.C.
 Gilbert?
 If you’re a sprout, I ain’t surprised.
 That wonderful company has been gone these 40 years.
 The memory of it is still green in the minds of those of us who lived through a 50s – 60s childhood, however.
 Well, not all of us, maybe.
-Back then, you probably had to be a boy-type kid to appreciate the products Alfred Gilbert’s “toy” company sold.
+Back in those benighted days, you usually (but not always as in Stephanie's case) had to be a boy-type kid to appreciate the products Alfred Gilbert’s “toy” company sold.
 “Toy” in quotes because that really doesn't seem adequate to describe the man’s products.
 They were so much more than that.

 “Simple” was the operative word for describing Gilbert’s plastic and cardboard creations, but the kids who lived in that simpler and more naïve (maybe) time didn’t care.
 For us, a few test tubes and little bottles of semi-household chemicals (BORAX!
 TANNIC ACID!), were the beginning of a lifetime interest in—and for some of us, a career in—science or engineering.